meikenofdarth/Financial-Management-System/README.md

 ## 7. Results and Analysis

-In the beginning we got a mutation score of only 21% due to majority of test not being written.
+In the beginning we got a mutation score of only 21% due to majority of tests not being written.
 ![alt text](images/21.png)
 We added more test cases to enhance coverage in the already existing files to 60%.
 ![alt text](images/60.png)